 It is absolutely no different to allow someone to bring in other items to sell at your sale; in your home; in a sense in your sale.
 You will be told that having more good items in your sale will make more people come; that you just don't have enough in your estate to attract the really good buyers; and similar statements.

 In addition, you may be told that these items are consignments from past sales or from people who did not have enough in their estate to have a sale of their own.
 In some cases, that may be true, but unfortunately, all too often, these items are owned by the liquidator whether they bought it after a previous sale they handled or it may be something they purchased elsewhere with the intention of adding to one of their sales.
-There are even some who may have gotten it by other means that are less worthy of discussing.

 In any case, the premise of making your sale better holds only a small amount of merit.
 As a professional estate liquidator, it is their job to make the very best of your sale and do what it takes to make your sale successful.
 Your sale means your items.
 Other people's items in your sale mean that some of your customers are going to give their money to someone else.